gin-contrib/cors/README.md

 }
 ```

+---

 ### DefaultConfig Reference

-Start with the library defaults and customize as desired.
+Start with library defaults and customize as needed:

 ```go
 import (